ShadowNode/shadownode.github.io/content/server info/staff.md

 {{% notice note %}}
 Members with (A) behind there name are in Away mode.
-They may or may not respond to a private message.\
+They may or may not be able to assist.

-Due to how Discord works you may need to be in the [ShadowNode Official Discord Server](https://discord.shadownode.ca/) to private message staff.\
+For quick help, [#support](https://discordapp.com/channels/124188711603798016/379181828302700547) or [tickets](https://discordapp.com/channels/124188711603798016/379180312871043073) is still the best way to get support.
+Provided you have joined [our Discord](https://discord.shadownode.ca/).)

-For quick help, [#support](https://discordapp.com/channels/124188711603798016/379181828302700547) or [#support-tickets](https://discordapp.com/channels/124188711603798016/379180312871043073) is still the best way to get support.
-(Provided you have joined [ShadowNode Official Discord Server](https://discord.shadownode.ca/).)
+You will need to be in the [ShadowNode Discord](https://discord.shadownode.ca) to message staff or create a ticket.
 {{% /notice %}}

 [//]: # ()